-Upon first reading, the biggest mystery was how Netflix computed PSNR on files with varying resolutions, since most objective quality tools like the Moscow University Video Quality Measurement Tool can’t perform cross-resolution testing of any kind (read the review).
+Upon first reading, the biggest mystery was how Netflix computed PSNR on files with varying resolutions since most objective quality tools like the Moscow University Video Quality Measurement Tool can’t perform cross-resolution testing of any kind (read the review).
 To be clear, the source file for all encodes is (presumably) a 1080p original.
 To compute PSNR, however, you need a pixel-by-pixel comparison.
 So how did Netflix computer PSNR on a lower-resolution variant like the 720×480 file?

-The only tool I’m aware of that can perform cross-resolution and device aware testing is the SSIMWave Video Quality-of-Experience Monitor (SQM), which can delivers an SSIMplus rating (see the review), but that’s only for its proprietary SSIMplus algorithm, not PSNR, which the tool can also calculate.
+The only tool I’m aware of that can perform cross-resolution and device aware testing is the SSIMWave Video Quality-of-Experience Monitor (SQM), which can deliver an SSIMplus rating (see the review), but that’s only for its proprietary SSIMplus algorithm, not PSNR, which the tool can also calculate.
 Here’s an excerpt from the SQM manual on the topic.

 Figure 3.
 The only cross-resolution test tool I know can’t produce cross-resolution PSNR values.